 How to unlock a hacked Snapchat account

-Whether your account has been locked temporarily or permanently, be aware that scammers will often contact users who have been locked out of their accounts and offer them fake “unlocking services” in exchange for payment.
-They often pose as Snapchat employees and may approach you through email or other social media platforms.
+Whether your account has been locked temporarily or permanently, if the lockout is due to a scammer, that scammer may offer you fake “unlocking services” in exchange for payment.
+They may also pose as Snapchat employees and approach you through email or other social media platforms, so remain cautious if you are dealing with an unknown contact.
 Remember that Snapchat will never request money to unlock your account.
-And always be cautious when dealing with unknown contacts.

 Gain access to a temporarily locked Snapchat account